 A deduction of 2% of income tax payable is granted to any employer who can prove to the URA that at least 5% of their employees on a full-time basis are people with disabilities.

 - Certain income and bodies are exempt from tax.
 These include income derived from agro processing and from exportation of consumer and capital goods (subject to certain conditions), the income of Bujagali Hydro Power Project up to 30 June 2023, the income of a savings and credit co-operative society up to 30 June 2027, and bodies established by law for the purpose of regulating the conduct of professionals, such as the Uganda Law Society and Institute of Certified Public Accountants, employment income of a prosecutor in the Office of the Directorate of Public Prosecution.

 - Processing of agricultural goods.

-- Manufacture or assembly medical appliances, building materials, automobiles, household appliances.
+- Manufacture or assembly medical appliances, medical sundries or pharmaceuticals, building materials, automobiles, household appliances.

 - Vocational or technical institutes.